 Please note: This itinerary is subject to change based on weather conditions and park closures related to COVID-19.

 NPCA TRAVEL ELIGIBILITY: NPCA is the only independent, nonpartisan organization dedicated to advocacy on behalf of the National Park System.
-We are 100% privately funded and we rely on donations from individuals like you.
-One traveler per group must be an active NPCA member to participate in an NPCA trip.
+Over 70% of our funding comes from donations from individuals like you.
+NPCA trips are an exclusive NPCA member benefit.
+One traveler per group must be an NPCA member to participate in an NPCA trip.
 An annual membership starts at $15 per person.
 Please make dues payable to NPCA by check or credit card at npca.org.

-MAKING RESERVATIONS To secure your space on this NPCA trip, please contact Jared Dial, NPCA’s Associate Director of the Educational Travel Program, at 1.800.628.7275 or email the Travel Program at firstname.lastname@example.org.
+MAKING RESERVATIONS: To secure your space on this NPCA trip, please contact our Educational Travel Program team at 1.800.628.7275 or email the Travel Program at email@example.com.

 Check out NPCA’s full tour lineup at www.npca.org/trips